symfony/symfony-docs/guides/dependency_injection/overview.rst

 When developing in Symfony2, you'll most commonly use the ``imports`` directive to import container configuration from the bundles you've created specifically for your application.
-Third-party bundle container configuration (including the Symfony2 core services), are usually loaded using another method that's more flexible and easy to configure in your application.
+Third-party bundle container configuration, including Symfony2 core services, are usually loaded using another method that's more flexible and easy to configure in your application.

 Here's how it works.
-Internally, each bundle defines its services very much like we've seen so far in this guide.
+Internally, each bundle defines its services very much like we've seen so far.
 Namely, a bundle uses one or more configuration resource files (usually XML) to specify the parameters and services for that bundle.
 However, instead of importing each of these resources directly from your application configuration using the ``imports`` directive, you can simply invoke a *service container extension* inside the bundle that does the work for you.
 A service container extension is a PHP class created by the bundle author to accomplish two things:

-* import all of the service container resources needed to configure the services for the bundle;
+* import all service container resources needed to configure the services for the bundle;

 * provide semantic, straightforward configuration so that the bundle can be configured without interacting with the flat parameters of the bundle's